Fluocinolone/hydroquinone/tretinoin (On the skin)

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Apply the medicine at least 30 minutes before bedtime.

 - Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.

 - Wash your hands with soap and water before and after you use this medicine.

 - Wash your face and neck with warm water and a mild cleanser.
 Rinse well and pat dry.

 - Apply a thin layer of the medicine to the affected area.
 Rub it in gently.

 - Do not cover the treated area with a bandage unless directed by your doctor.